Can Therapy With A Marriage Counselor Save Your Marriage?

 Although it is ultimately your decision to gauge your willingness for a divorce or separation, it can be challenging.
 A couples therapist might also offer support during divorce or separation to help you and your partner communicate about challenging subjects and help resolve conflicts.

-Finding a therapist to help save it
+Finding a therapist to help save your marriage and improve your mental health

 You can often find marriage and family therapists online or in person.
 Search for "marriage counselor near me" to see if any are available in your area.
 You may have to meet with more than one to find the right couples therapist for you.
 Types of therapy that may be effective for couples include cognitive-behavioral therapy (CBT), premarital counseling, marriage and family therapy, emotionally focused therapy, and narrative therapy.
 Psychiatry may be a good match if one of the partners has a mental health condition that requires medication.